Check back often to stay up to date with our latest Newsletter, Sales, and Products Spotlights.

 Roland, Scott and staff

+Last but not least we will have raffle prizes.
+You can start entering your name for the prizes all month long!
 We have a nice selection of prizes to give away.
 I know I must have missed something but we want you to know we really appreciate our customers and this is your special day!
 Thank you!

 If you haven’t stocked up your barns yet it is September!
 Don’t wait too long!
 When the days get shorter and nights cool off the alfalfa starts being higher in protein and then we are competing with the dairy cow market.

 Thank you for continuing to put Higby’s on the map!
 We appreciate you!